 - VectorN Endpoint

 This view displays a table with the following details: Hostname, Malware Pattern, Probability of Infection, Count, TTPC, and Last Match.
 Selecting a detected pattern will allow you to quarantine the intercepted process, upload it to the HEIMDAL Security storage for analysis, or hide it (which means that the detection[s] will be dismissed for 30 days).
 The Resolve option can be used in case you have a false positive pattern that does not allow you to elevate through the Privileged Access Management product in case De-elevate and block elevation for users with risk or infections is enabled in the Group Policy.
-After hiding a VectorN Detection, you need to wait 24 hours until the hiding is propagated on the computer; - VectorN Network
+After hiding a VectorN Detection, you need to wait 24 hours until the hiding is propagated on the computer; -

 This view displays a table with the following details: Hostname, Malware Pattern, Probability of Infection, Count, and Last Match.
 Selecting a detected pattern will allow you to quarantine the intercepted process, upload it to the HEIMDAL Security storage for analysis, or hide it (which means that the detection[s] will be dismissed for 30 days).
 The Hide option can be used in case you have a false positive pattern that does not allow you to elevate through the Privileged Access Management product in case De-elevate and block elevation for users with risk or infections is enabled in the Group Policy.
 After hiding a VectorN Detection, you need to wait 24 hours until the hiding is propagated on the computer;

 The Show Dismissed Detections will display the hidden VectorN patterns.
 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.
 The Filters functionality allows you to filter entries by Operating System.
+You can use the Select GPs dropdown menu to list the entries for the selected Group Policy.

 PATCH & ASSET MANAGEMENT - 3RD PARTY SOFTWARE